discord-php/DiscordPHP-Slash/README.md

 ### `Discord\Slash\Client`

-There are two ways to set up the slash client:
-- Webhook method
-- Gateway method (deprecated)

-Please read both sections as both have important information and both have advantages/disadvantages.

 #### Webhook method

 Now that you have registered commands, you can set up an HTTP server to listen for requests from Discord.